|Data Management & Analytics||Information Systems & Informatics|

 According to the American Health Information Management Association, management positions are in high demand, including the following specific employment opportunities:

-With advanced degrees, HIM professionals in management positions can easily transition into leadership, including the following:
+With advanced degrees, health information management professionals in management positions can easily transition into leadership, including the following: